terrenceshi/scopelabs_app/README.md

 ## Instructions on how to build and run the application on the web.

-For the web, you can access the deployed demo on ______.

-If you want to run this project locally, you will need node.js installed.
+You will need node.js installed.

 Afterwards, navigate to the root directory of this project and run the following: